troglobit/watchdogd/README.md

 Introduction
 ------------

-watchdogd is an advanced system and process supervisor daemon.
-It can monitor critical system resources, supervise the heartbeat of processes and record deadline transgressions before safely rebooting your system.
+`watchdogd(8)` is an advanced system and process supervisor daemon.

-When the system comes back up after a (re)boot, watchdogd queries the system to determine the cause and records it in a logfile for later analysis by an operator or network management system (NMS).
+It can monitor critical system resources, supervise the heartbeat of processes, record deadline transgressions, and reset the system.

-> If you have an embedded system -- you need a watchdog daemon.
+When a system comes back up after a reset, `watchdogd` determines the reset cause and records it in a logfile for later analysis by an operator or network management system (NMS).
+This information can in turn then be used to put the system in an operational safe state, or non-operational safe state.

 ### What is a watchdog timer?